parrishd/cmc_flask_v4/README.md

 - to open the app in the browser: http://localhost:8000 -->

-## Run with Docker-Compose
+## Run with Docker-Compose (Locally)

-- Build and run the application in development mode with docker-compose.
+- Build and run the application in development mode with docker-compose, locally.

 ### Prerequisites: